noonomyen/luaumb/README.md

 - `_LUAUMB_LOADED_NAME` stores the return value of the function on its first execution.
 - `_LUAUMB_NAME` acts as the `require` function (returning `_LUAUMB_LOADED_NAME`).

+## `require` function

+As you know, luaumb will replace the position of the code where the `require` function is called.
+It looks for a global `require` function with a single argument that is a constant string.
+If you want luaumb to skip or ignore the `require` call at that position, you can use something that is not exactly a constant string, such as using `require(("./module"))`.
+The parser will see that there's a group within the arguments, and the constant string is within that group, causing luaumb to ignore this position.

 ## Dependencies

 - [luau-lang/luau](https://github.com/luau-lang/luau)